-The Application Area contains two broad habitat communities being Riparian Woodland and Grassland.
+The site contains two broad habitat communities being Riparian Woodland and Grassland.

 The myrtaceous tree species in the canopy and the sparse shrub layer would provide a year-round seasonal foraging resource for nectivorous birds and mammals (Eucalyptus paniculata flowers May to January, Eucalyptus melliodora flowers September to February and Eucalyptus moluccana flowers January to May).
 The variety of tree species would provide suitable feeding/foraging resources for folivorous fauna such as the Common Brushtail Possum and insectivorous birds such as Treecreepers.
-The limited number of mature
+The limited number of mature eucalypt trees provide hollows capable of providing shelter and breeding habitat for a number of bird and arboreal mammal species.